The Young Rebels: Plot

-The Young Rebels was the story of a group of youthful guerrillas fighting on the Patriot side in the American Revolutionary War (a.k.a.
-The War of American Independence).
+The Young Rebels was the story of a group of youthful guerrillas fighting on the Patriot side in the American Revolutionary War (a.k.a. the American War of Independence).
 They were part of the fictional "Yankee Doodle Society", based in Chester, Pennsylvania, in 1777.
 Their goal was to harass the British forces however they could and serve as spies for the rebels.
-The four main characters were Jeremy (Richard Ely), son of the mayor of Chester, Isak (Louis Gossett Jr.), a former slave, Henry (Alex Henteloff), a bright young, bespectacled man who looked a lot (by design) like a younger Benjamin Franklin, whom he greatly admired, and Elizabeth (Hilary Thompson), Jeremy's even-younger girlfriend.
+The four main characters were Jeremy (Richard Ely), son of the mayor of Chester; Isak (Louis Gossett Jr.), a former slave; Henry (Alex Henteloff), a bright young, bespectacled man who looked a lot (by design) like a younger Benjamin Franklin, whom he greatly admired; and Elizabeth (Hilary Thompson), Jeremy's even-younger girlfriend.
+Aiding these young American rebels in their cause was a young French rebel, the Marquis de Lafayette (Philippe Forquet), who had come to their aid not only because he believed in their cause but also to learn how to export many of its principles to his native France.
 Any parallel between this "youth movement" and the one going on in the United States in real life at the same time that this show was aired was completely intentional.
-Aiding these young American rebels in their cause was a young French rebel, the Marquis de Lafayette (Philippe Forquet), who had come to their aid not just because he believed in their cause but also to learn how to export many of its principles to his native France.